Youssefhassan1717/PharmaGraph/README.md

 # PharmaGraph

-Drug-drug interactions (DDIs) pose significant risks to patient safety, especially for those on complex medication regimens.
+Drug-drug interactions pose significant risks to patient safety, especially for those on complex medication regimens.
 We present PharmaGraph, a system that leverages a knowledge graph of drug interactions and retrieval-augmented